 Send to a friend

 Terry Wit is a partner in the San Francisco office.
 Focusing on business disputes involving large liability exposures, including multidistrict and complex litigation, Mr. Wit has served as both plaintiff and defense counsel, representing corporations, banks, litigation trustees and individuals in matters concerning a wide range of business torts, audit malpractice, fraud, contract, fiduciary duty, tortious interference, RICO, patent and other claims.
 Super Lawyers magazine in Northern California named him as a “Super Lawyer” in business litigation in 2013, and previously as a “Rising Star” in 2011 and 2012.

 In addition, Mr. Wit serves as the president and chairman of the board of 826 National, a nonprofit organization dedicated to supporting under-resourced students ages 6 to 18 in the development of their creative and expository writing skills.
-826 has a network of chapters in eight cities across the United States, which together serve over 30,000 students each year.
+826 has a network of writing and tutoring centers in eight cities across the United States, which together serve over 31,000 students each year.

 American International Group, Inc.

 BlueFire Ethanol Fuels, Inc.

 Dr. Enrico Bondi, Extraordinary Commissioner of Parmalat Finanziaria, S.p.A

 Dorco Company, Ltd.

 Representing the plaintiff SemGroup Litigation Trust in litigation against PricewaterhouseCoopers, LLP related to PwC’s audit failures and breaches of fiduciary duty resulting in the multi-billion dollar collapse of SemGroup, a midstream oil company in Oklahoma.
 Defeated several summary judgment motions by PwC; the case settled shortly before trial.